awsdocs/amazon-dynamodb-developer-guide/doc_source/vpc-endpoints-dynamodb-tutorial.md

    In the example output, the VPC ID is `vpc-0bbc736e`\.

 1. Create the VPC endpoint\.
 For the `--vpc-id` parameter, specify the VPC ID from the previous step\.
+Use the `--route-table-ids` parameter to associate the endpoint with your route tables\.

    ```
-   aws ec2 create-vpc-endpoint --vpc-id vpc-0bbc736e --service-name com.amazonaws.us-east-1.dynamodb
+   aws ec2 create-vpc-endpoint --vpc-id vpc-0bbc736e --service-name com.amazonaws.us-east-1.dynamodb --route-table-ids rtb-11aa22bb

    {
        "VpcEndpoint": {